Doggystyle: Recording

-Title significance
+Title significance and artwork

 The album's title alludes to the doggy style sex position and is a reference to the musician's name.
-The artwork, which was done by artist Joe Cool, represents the themes covered in the album and the style of implementation of those ideas.
+The artwork was done by the late artist Darryl "Joe Cool" Daniel, Snoop Dogg's cousin, who died in July 2024.
+The artwork represents the themes covered in the album and the style of implementation of those ideas.
 Some critics believe the artwork portrays a woman merely as a hole to be filled by the man, which they believe adheres to the narcissistic and sexist lyrical themes Snoop Dogg covers.
-In this interpretation, the cover art and lyrics convey what they refer to as the self-indulgent "gangsta" lifestyle, drugs, cars, sex, and money.
+In this interpretation, the cover art and lyrics convey what they refer to as the self-indulgent "gangsta" lifestyle: drugs, cars, sex, and money.
 The artwork uses several quotes from the 1982 George Clinton single "Atomic Dog".
 The quotes come from the dogs at the top of the brick wall on the album cover, which say, "Why must I feel like dat?", "Why must I chase da cat?" and "Nuttin' but da dogg in me".

 Music

 Production

 Dre's handling of the production was praised by critics.
 AllMusic writer Stephen Erlewine stated: "Dre realized that it wasn't time to push the limits of G-funk, and instead decided to deepen it musically, creating easy-rolling productions that have more layers than they appear".
 He added that the beats were "laid-back funky, continuing to resonate after many listens".
 Rolling Stone writer Touré noted "The Chronic's slow, heavy beats were a sonic representation of angry depression as accurate as Cobain's feedback blasts; Doggystyle is leaner, with its high-tempo Isaac Hayes and Curtis Mayfield-derived tracks".
 He went on to say that "Most of Dre's hooks and nearly all his beats refuse to linger, as if the songs themselves are nervous, fearful of exposure, restless to get offscreen."
 Entertainment Weekly magazine's David Browne mentioned that "The mix of samples and live music on Dre's latest, The Chronic, gave it texture and depth, and he continues his knob-turning growth on Doggystyle, fluidly weaving together a gaggle of background singers and rappers, quirky samples, his trademark horror-flick keyboard lines".
-The Source magazine columinst wrote: "Dre's brand of G-funk may be common now, but it is still painstakingly well-produced".
+The Source magazine columnist wrote: "Dre's brand of G-funk may be common now, but it is still painstakingly well-produced".

+In 2023, former Death Row CEO, Suge Knight, stated that Daz Dillinger had actually produced the album.